Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

       <li><a href = "https://www.carezone.com/">CareZone:</a></li>
       <p>
          <i>
             CareZone is a mobile app designed to help individuals and their caregivers manage healthcare and medications from one central platform.
-The app offers features such as medication management tools, scheduling reminders, tracking symptoms, storing and sharing vital health information, and facilitating communication between caregivers.
-It aims to simplify the process of coordinating care and staying organized in the midst of complex medical needs.<p></i>
+            <p>The app offers features such as medication management tools, scheduling reminders, tracking symptoms, storing and sharing vital health information, and facilitating communication between caregivers.
+            <p>It aims to simplify the process of coordinating care and staying organized in the midst of complex medical needs.<p></i>
       <p>
       <p><b>***Works on Android.***</b>
       <p>